user689/user689.github.io/index.md

 The report aims firstly to investigate the Brazilian health care system and to find a number of factors that can lead to the patient not showing for an appointment.
 For that, the questions to be answered are as follows:

  - What factors are important for knowing if a patient will show up to an appointment or not?
- - How is the problem (not showing for appointments) distributed accross the locations in Brazil?
+ - How is the problem (not showing for appointments) distributed across the locations in Brazil?
  - How is the problem distributed across age and gender of patients?

  [Full Project on Github](https://github.com/user689/Data-Analysis-Projects/tree/master/medical_records)